Vanilla-Studios/Vanilla-Studio.github.io/_pages/luasharp.md

 }
 ```

-**Instancing a struct that inherits another has not been finalise.
+**Instancing a struct that inherits another has not been finalised.
 So you should probably stay far from this before I change it and probably break all of your code.**
 However, instancing one of these structs only accepts the immediate structs instance variables and not the instance variables from the inherited structs.
 Example:
 ```lua
 local varA = new "Employee"{